-So, when I discovered this fantastic money-saving trick of eating my roommate’s food and then gaslighting her, I knew that I had discovered the solution to my financial troubles.
+So, when I discovered this fantastic money-saving trick of eating my roommate’s food and then gaslighting her, I knew I had found the solution to my financial troubles.

 With just a few simple adjustments to my daily routine, like removing my roommate’s name from their cereal box or finishing their pasta non-consensually, I’ve saved hundreds of dollars on my grocery bill over the last few months.
 Crazy, right?
 Well, at least that’s how your roommate will feel after you eat their food and lie right to their precious face about it!